Chronic Obstructive Pulmonary Disease (COPD)

 Most people try to quit many times.
 If you have tried and failed, know that you are not alone and keep trying.
 Quitting smoking gets easier with practice.
 Each time you try to quit, you boost your chances of quitting for good.
 Most people try four or five times before they quit for good.

 Take Your COPD Medications

-Lung transplantations may be an option for some people with very advanced COPD, who no longer smoke, and who won’t live long unless they have a lung transplant.
-If a person qualifies for a lung transplant, they are put on a wait list for a donation.
+specifi c requirements to qualify for a lung transplant, and, if you meet these, you will be put on a wait list for a transplant.
 The wait might be long.
-In a lung transplant surgeons take out one or two of the lungs and replace them with healthy lungs.
+In a lung transplant, surgeons take out one or two of the lungs and replace them with healthy lungs.
 The surgery can be risky.
-People who get transplants must take anti-rejection medicines (immunosuppressants) for the rest of their lives.
+People who receive transplants must take immunosuppressants (anti-rejection medicines) for the rest of their lives.